 With the average annual cost of college for the 2020-2021 school year $10,560 for public four-year in-state and $37,650 for private non-profit four-year schools, it’s not uncommon for students to use loans to help pay for their education.

 The two major umbrellas to consider are federal student loans and private student loans.
 Federal student loans are those backed by the US Department of Education, while private student loans are offered through financial institutions such as banks, online lenders, and credit unions.

 Knowing what types of student loans are available to you and understanding your student loan statement can help you figure out the best way to save money in the long run.

 What Are The Different Types of Student Loans?

-One of the first things to understand on your student loan statement is the difference between federal and private student loans.
+One of the first things to understand is the difference between federal and private student loans.

-Think of federal student loans like an umbrella.
-Under that umbrella there are different types of federal student loans, each of which have different eligibility requirements, borrower maximums, and interest rates.
+Think of federal student loans as an overarching category.
+There are different types of federal student loans, each of which have different eligibility requirements, borrower maximums (or not), and interest rates.
 Understanding all your options means you’ll be better prepared to determine the best way to finance your education.